robisim74/angular-l10n-sample/README.md

 npm install npm@latest -g
 ```

-- For development, we use _JiT compilation_ with files watching:
+- For development, we use _JiT compilation_ with Hot Module Replacement:
 ```Shell
 npm install
 npm start
 ```
-Make the changes, and simply refresh the page on the browser.

 - For production, we use _AoT compilation_, tree shaking & minification:
 ```Shell